Treating Pressure Injuries of the Foot

 To help with healing, your healthcare provider may clear away the thickened skin around the pressure injury.
 He or she may put medicated ointment or cream on the injury to prevent infection.
 Sometimes a special dressing is used to help keep the wound dry.

 To take pressure off hot spots and ulcers, your healthcare provider may prescribe orthoses.
 These custom-made shoe inserts absorb or move pressure from problem areas.
 You may need special shoes or temporary casts.

 To control or prevent infection, your healthcare provider may prescribe antibiotics.
 Take them all, and take them as directed.
 If you stop using an antibiotic too soon, the infection may come back.

 If surgery is needed

-Surgery may be needed if infection enters deep tissues or bone.
+You may need surgery if infection enters deep tissues or bone.
 In such cases, your healthcare provider cleans away the infection while removing as little tissue or bone as possible.
 You may also be given intravenous (IV) antibiotics to fight the infection.